 Potential stressors include hydrologic modification, fish entrainment, invasive species, predation, contaminants, habitat loss or alteration, climate change, and our treatment plant’s discharge.

-Our science section is currently supporting three large-scale scientific studies on the Sacramento River conducted by the USGS, university researchers, and our own staff.
+Our science section has recently supported four large-scale scientific studies on the Sacramento River conducted by the USGS, university researchers, and our own staff.
 Our aim is to better understand the role of Sacramento Regional Wastewater Treatment Plant (SRWTP) discharge in the Sacramento River and the Bay-Delta ecosystem, with an emphasis on phytoplankton growth, abundance, and species presence in association with nutrients and other environmental factors.

 Some previous research on the Sacramento River found declining phytoplankton concentrations at downstream locations.
 The cause for the observed phytoplankton decline is not easily discernible, because the loss does not appear to be driven by effluent-derived nutrient concentrations, and while phytoplankton-consuming organisms, such as clams and zooplankton, are present in the river, they are not abundant enough to fully explain the decline.

 We supported a large-scale research study by USGS and university scientists to investigate the effects of SRWTP discharge of treated wastewater on phytoplankton health in the Sacramento River, using a presence and absence study.